A Stable Marriage Requires Communication: Introduction

 Our proof of Theorem \ref{thm:query-informal} comes from a reduction to the well-known lower bounds for the disjointness problem \cite{KS92,Razborov92} in Yao's \cite{Yao79} model of two-party communication complexity (see \cite{KN97} for a survey).
 We consider a scenario in which Alice holds the preferences of the $n$ women and Bob holds the preferences of the $n$ men, and show that each of the problems from Theorem~\ref{thm:query-informal} requires the exchange of $\Omega(n^2)$ bits of communication between Alice and Bob.

-We note that Segal~\cite{Segal03} shows by an elaborate argument that any deterministic communication protocol among all $2n$ participants for finding a stable marriage requires $\Omega(n^2)$ bits of communication.
-Our argument for Theorem~\ref{thm:query-informal}(a), in addition to being significantly simpler, generalizes Segal's result to account for randomized algorithms,\footnote{We remark that in general, there may be an exponential gap between deterministic and randomized communication complexity.} and even when considering only two-party communication between Alice and Bob (essentially allowing arbitrary communication within the set of women and within the set of men without cost); furthermore, our lower bound holds even for merely verifying that a given marriage is stable (Theorem~\ref{thm:query-informal}(b)), as well as for finding an approximately-stable marriage and for the additional related problems described in Theorem~\ref{thm:query-informal}(c,d).
+We note that Segal~\cite{Segal03} shows by a general argument that any deterministic or nondeterministic\footnote{We use the term ``nondeterministic,'' as is customary in computer science, to refer not to randomized (i.e.\ probabilistic) algorithms, but rather to algorithms that, roughly speaking, need only verify the correctness of the output (rather than search for it).
+The precise definition, which is out of scope for this paper, is not required in order to follow the main text of this paper.
+See~\cite{KN97} for a comparison of different models of communication complexity.} communication protocol among all $2n$ participants for finding a stable marriage requires $\Omega(n^2)$ bits of communication.
+Our argument for Theorem~\ref{thm:query-informal}(\ref{thm:query-informal-find}), in addition to being significantly simpler, generalizes Segal's result to account for randomized algorithms,\footnote{We remark that in general, there may be an exponential gap between deterministic, nondeterministic, and randomized communication complexity.} and even when considering only two-party communication between Alice and Bob (essentially allowing arbitrary communication within the set of women and within the set of men without cost).
+Furthermore, our lower bound holds even for merely determining whether a given marriage is stable or far from stable (Theorem~\ref{thm:query-informal}(\ref{thm:query-informal-verify})), as well as for the additional related problems described in Theorem~\ref{thm:query-informal}(\ref{thm:query-informal-ms},\ref{thm:query-informal-sp}).
 These results immediately imply the same lower bounds for any type of Boolean queries in the original computation model, as Boolean queries can be simulated by a communication protocol.